codegression/NearestNeighborClassiferSQL/README.md

 An implemenation of the Nearest Neighbor classifier in SQL.

-Load data into the 'trainingset' table and 'testset' table.
+Load data into the 'trainingset' table and the 'testset' table.
 Or run 'Create trainingdata.sql' and 'Create testdata.sql' to use dummy data.

 *Example of trainingset*<br/>
 ![Screenshot](Screenshots/1.png)